Hong Kong sets date for clean fuel switch at berth

 Shipmasters and ship owners must record the date and time of fuel switching and keep the records for three years.

-If an ocean-going vessel uses technology that can achieve the same or less sulphur dioxide emission when compared with using low-sulphur marine fuel, the vessel may be exempted from fuel switching.
+If an ocean-going vessel uses technology that can achieve the same or less sulphur dioxide emission when compared with using low-sulphur marine fuel, the vessel may be exempted from fuel

 Shipmasters and owners who fail to switch fuel face six-months' jail and a $200,000 fine, while those who fail to keep records face three-months'